AI Stocks: Seize the Ultimate Opportunity Amid a Market Selloff

 In our view, recent second-quarter earnings clearly suggest that the AI boom – from infrastructure to applications – is stronger than ever right now.

 And on the software side of things, it seems companies are finally creating transformational AI applications.
-For example, law enforcement tech solutions provider Axon (AXON) said its newest AI product – Draft One – is seeing record demand, building an order pipeline of over $100 million in just three months.
-AI lending firm Upstart (UPST) said massive improvements in its AI modeling are improving deal flow and powering big margin expansion.
-Not to mention, Dynatrace (DT), Blackline (BL), Wix (WIX), AppLovin (APP) and Fortinet (FTNT) all also highlighted new AI software products driving growth.
+For example, law enforcement tech solutions provider Axon Enterprise Inc. (AXON) said its newest AI product – Draft One – is seeing record demand, building an order pipeline of over $100 million in just three months.
+AI lending firm Upstart Holdings Inc. (UPST) said massive improvements in its AI modeling are improving deal flow and powering big margin expansion.
+Not to mention, Dynatrace Inc. (DT), Blackline Inc. (BL), Wix.com Ltd (WIX), AppLovin Corp.
+(APP) and Fortinet Inc. (FTNT) all also highlighted new AI software products driving growth.

 The Final Word

-Note: Editor’s Note: Eric Fry, here.
-Today, my InvestorPlace colleague Luke Lango will discuss why the AI Boom seems to be firing on all cylinders right now – even in the midst of a major market selloff.
-He will also share his current strategy.